Our story so far....

 Share our posts, tweet, talk to your families about us.
 We will continue to need pen pals, mentors and kind hearts as long as there are refugees in this world who we can befriend.

-This year has been especially hard with the global outbreak of Coronavirus, while the increasing awareness of human rights and global responsibility for tackling these issues and the threat of climate change has moved more and more people to become activitists.
+This past year has been especially hard with the global outbreak of Coronavirus, while the increasing awareness of human rights and global responsibility for tackling these issues and the threat of climate change has moved more and more people to become activists.

 To all those who have contributed time, energy, love - and hard cash –